 - b.
 Build on the strengths of current TCs, complement and reinforce hundreds of public and private providers of vocational training (e.g. the ITIs, the Polytechnics and the ATIs), helping them to improve their curricula and training their trainers by placing more emphasis on learning and problem solving skills, and being more practical and adapted to local conditions and needs.
-To that end the proposed program will develop linkages between the TCs and the Training Institutes being set up by other ministries. - c.
+To that end the proposed program will develop linkages between the TCs and the Training Institutes being set up by other ministries.
+The development of such synergies and linkages will also be supported by existing World Bank programs aimed at improving vocational training in India. - c.
 Leverage and complement other programs supporting MSMEs and manufacturing clusters being implemented by various organizations in public and private sector.

 The program will be partly financed through an IBRD Loan and State Governments will contribute land for setting up new TCs.
-The program will include the following components:
+The proposed program will include the following components: